JFleming4/Sysc3303Project/README.txt

 To start the project run the class FTPServer, you can enter `help` into the command line interface to view the available options.

+[ Optional Step - Error Simulator ]
+Start the Error Simulator by running the class ErrorSimulator.
+This is REQUIRED to use the -t (test) option when sending requests from the client, otherwise the request will fail.

 Next, start the client by running the class FTPClient, again you can enter `help` into the command line interface to view the available options.

 Run the following commands to test reading and writing to the server.
-You can add the `-v` flag to enable verbose logging and `-t` to enable the error simulator for that transfer.
+You can add the `-v` flag to enable verbose logging and `-t` to enable the error simulator for that transfer (the Error Simulator must be running - see the optional step above).

 read read-test.txt localhost
 write write-test.txt localhost